Turner Layton

 *Turner Layton was born on this date in 1894.
 He was a Black songwriter, singer, and pianist.

 Born John Turner Layton, Jr., in Washington, D.C., he was the son of John Turner Layton, "a bass singer, music educator, and hymn composer."
-After receiving a musical education from his father, he attended the Howard University Dental School, later coming to New York City in the early 1900s, where he met his future songwriting partner, lyricist Henry Creamer.
+After receiving a musical education from his father, he attended Howard University Dental School.
+Later, in the early 1900s, he came to New York City and met his future songwriting partner, lyricist Henry Creamer.

 Layton is best known for his many compositions with Creamer, the standard "After You've Gone," written in 1918 and first popularized by Sophie Tucker.
 Turner and Creamer had another hit with Way Down Yonder in New Orleans in 1922.
 It was recorded in 1927 by Frank Trumbauer (with Bix Beiderbecke) and was a rock and roll hit for Freddy Cannon in 1959.
 Turner and Layton contributed music and lyrics to many Broadway shows, including the Ziegfeld Follies of 1917, 1921, and 1922, Three Showers (1920), Some Party (1922), and Creamer's own Strut Miss Lizzie (1922).